Master of Social Work (MSW) Programs in Arizona - Campus and Online

 Traditional Campus-Based MSW Programs in Arizona

-Grand Canyon University (GCU) offers a campus-based traditional MSW program with a curriculum that is designed to align with CSWE accreditation standards and that is in the candidacy phase for formal accreditation from the CSWE.
-The program is offered through GCU’s College of Humanities and Social Sciences and requires the completion of 62 credits of coursework.
+Grand Canyon University (GCU) offers a campus-based traditional MSW program through its College of Humanities and Social Sciences that requires the completion of 62 credits of coursework.
 The program has an advanced generalist focus, which means it provides advanced training in clinical social work and community-based macro practice social work.
+Classes in the program integrate human behavior and mental health, diversity in practice, human rights, economic and environmental justice, and assessment and interventions for individuals, groups, and families.
 Students in the program attend evening classes at GCU’s Phoenix campus and complete four field education practicums at program-approved sites for a total of 960 hours of off-site work experiences.

 Online